MyPossibilitiesMyPossibilitiesMyPossibilitiesMyPossibilities

 Occupational therapy (OT) considers the complex relationship between the client, the activity, and the environment in which the activity takes place.
 Examples of OT interventions include:

-· providing supports to older adults experiencing cognitive or physical changes
+· Providing support to older adults experiencing cognitive or physical changes

 Occupational therapists contribute to the care of adults with intellectual and developmental disabilities (IDD) by focusing on activities and goals that are meaningful to the individuals and their families.
 Relevant performance areas include cognitive, sensory, perceptual, motor, and psychosocial activities.